Edgecombe County Administration Building, Room 312

 - Myra Whitley, Personal Property Appraiser

-- Ray Wilson, GIS Coordinator
+- Hunter Johnson, GIS Coordinator

 The majority of Edgecombe County’s general fund comes from property taxes generated through the assessment of real estate, personal property, and motor vehicles.
 Property owners each pay a share of the cost of County services by paying taxes proportional to the value of their property.
 Property taxes are based on the assessed value of land, buildings, and personal property.